JvanKatwijk/dab-cmdline/README.md

 	void	dab_stop	(void *handle);

- The exit function will close down the library software
+ The exit function will close down the library software and will set the handle, the address of which is passed as parameter, to NULL.

 	void	dab_exit	(void **handle);